Chenyb939/ProteinOpt/README.md

       --super_method          Supercharge methods (if use Supercharge protocol; default: residue) --super_target          Supercharge target (if use Supercharge protocol; default: positive)
    ```
+2. Protein optimization
-2. After running, you can open the `./[job_name]/config.yaml` file to view and modify the required configurations.
+   After running, you can open the `./[job_name]/config.yaml` file to view and modify the required configurations.
    ```
    ROSETTA:                   Directory of the installed Rosetta suite
    ROSETTA_BIN:               Bin directory of the Rosetta suite